Fair Use or foul, artists in copyright court

 Prince simply re-photographed the cigarette ads, removing the Marlboro logo.
 By doing this Prince deconstructs the advertising photo and makes us think about the media an images we fed on a daily basis commenting on this social construct.

 Cariou V Richard Prince

-In the Cariou photo a jamacan Rasta with long dredlocks stands in a forest clearing.
-In the Prince version his eyes and mouth are covered in three blue ovals and prince has added a print of a photograph of the hands of a guitarist with electric guitar on the Cariou the man is holding nothing.
+In the Cariou photo, a Jamaican Rasta with long dreadlocks stands in a forest clearing.
+In the Prince version, his eyes and mouth are covered in three blue ovals and the prince has added a print of a photograph of the hands of a guitarist with an electric guitar on the Cariou the man is holding nothing.